LucasVanHooste/UnityOption/README.md

 # UnityOption
 ## Description
 UnityOption is a C# implementation of the 'Option' type which can be serialized in the Unity inspector.
 An Option is a simple yet powerful concept for denoting an optional value.
-It makes code less prone to bugs by having the user acknowledge that the value it holds could be missing.
+It makes code less prone to bugs by having the user of the type acknowledge that the value it holds could be missing.

 To give the UnityOption type its functionality, this library uses the popular [language-ext library](https://github.com/louthy/language-ext), which implements many other functional programming concepts in C#.